davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 The low and high-temperature cohorts remain separable, with high-temperature samples generally showing deeper equilibrium depths.

+### Steady-state geotherms

+Given our accurate temperature measurements for the Crystal Knob xenolith suite, we can produce model entrainment depths by pinning the samples to a steady-state conductive geotherm constrained by surface heat flux.
+In
+@fig:depth, we show steady-state geotherms for surface heat fluxes ranging from 60 to 120 mW/m^2, all of which intersect the potential depth distributions from spinel stability and Ca-in-olivine barometry.

+These geothermal gradients are calculated using thermal conductivity and diffusivity given in @tab:model_parameters for the crust, to a depth of 30 km, and mantle lithosphere below this level.
+No fixed amount of radiogenic heat production is assumed, but the average empirical factor of 0.6 proposed by @Pollack1977 is used to reduce surface heat flux to a presumed mantle contribution, with the remainder being taken up by radiogenic heat production near the surface.
+We use an
+exponentially decreasing radiogenic contribution with depth with a characteristic length scale of 10 km.
+The amount of heat emanating from the mantle and the presumed thermal conductivity across the lithosphere are the main controls on the slope of the modeled geothermal gradient.
+This methodology is developed in @Turcotte2002 and is identical to that used by @Luffi2009, except that crustal thermal conductivity is reduced to match our constraints for modeling [@sec:modeling], leading to a slightly higher geothermal gradient in the mantle lithosphere.

+Using a database of surface heat flows for North America [@Blackwell2004], @Erkan2009 estimates regionally-averaged heat flows of 80-90 mW/m^2 for the central California coast, including the vicinity of Crystal Knob.
+Based on projection of the TA98 temperature distribution onto our calculated steady-state geotherms, this corresponds to model depths of ~45-55 km for the Crystal Knob sample set.
+This depth range is within the spinel stability field and falls near the center of the depths extracted using Ca-in-olivine barometry.

+However, the extent to which these surface heat flows are representative of the true integrated geotherm over the entire lithospheric column is unclear.
+Extrapolations of the lithosphere-averaged geotherm from surface heat flow estimates likely produce minimum estimates of sample depth.
+Accounting for the Cr-dependent depth of the spinel--garnet transition, the 65 mW/m^2 geothermal gradient is the coolest conductive geotherm that places all samples within the spinel stability field.

+In summary, the integration of depth constraints on the xenolith samples from multiple sources gives a broad range of

 ### Discussion

 For reasonable slopes of the sub-Salinian geotherm,